Cody Myers is in his ninth year as an assistant strength and conditioning coach with the University of Iowa football program.

 Myers earned his Associate Degree from Kirkwood Community College and his bachelor’s degree in physical education from Coe College in 2015.
 He earned a Masters of Science degree in exercise science in performance enhancement and injury prevention from California University of Pennsylvania.

 Myers was born May 8, 1984, and is a native of Keosauqua, Iowa, where he attended Van Buren High School.
-His wife’s name is Nicole, and he has a son, Gunner, and two daughters, Hadley and Hayley.
+His wife’s name is Nicole, and he has two sons, Gunner and Cutter, and two daughters, Hadley and Hayley.